Possibility Frames and Forcing for Modal Logic: Introduction

 An important motivation for the move from total worlds to partial possibilities is philosophical (\citealt{Humberstone1981}; \citealt[p.
 564]{Edgington1985}; \citealt[\S~4]{Edgington2010}; \citealt[\S\S~6.1-6.2]{Rumfitt2015}), but in this paper we focus on the logical ramifications.
 After expanding the pr\'{e}cis of possibility semantics above in \S~\ref{FromPartToPoss}, we introduce a number of useful concepts for the study of possibility semantics in \S~\ref{morphisms} and \S~\ref{SpecialClasses}: in \S~\ref{morphisms}, we introduce notions of \textit{possibility morphisms} between possibility frames, which reduce to the standard p-morphisms (bounded morphisms) when the frames in question are Kripke frames; and in \S~\ref{SpecialClasses}, we provide a catalogue of classes of frames that are of special importance in possibility semantics.
 With this toolkit acquired, we proceed to develop for possibility semantics the beginnings of duality theory, definability/correspondence theory, and completeness theory, the ``three pillars of wisdom'' supporting modal logic \citep[p.
 331]{Benthem1980}.

-In \S~\ref{DualityTheory}, we prove our main results concerning dualities between possibility frames on the one hand and Boolean algebras with operators (BAOs) \citep{Jonsson1952a,Jonsson1952b} on the other.
+In \S~\ref{DualityTheory}, we prove our main results concerning dualities between possibility frames on the one hand and Boolean algebras with operators (BAOs) \citep{Jonsson1952a,Jonsson1952b} on the other (throughout, BAO-to-frame constructions and categories of BAOs are restricted to nontrivial BAOs as in Definition~\ref{BAOs}).
 From an algebraic perspective, the possibility semantics developed in this paper occupies a special place among generalizations of Kripke semantics.\footnote{It is not known (at least to this author) whether Humberstone's original frames for possibility semantics are more general than Kripke frames.
 We compare our possibility frames with Humberstone's frames at the end of \S~\ref{FullFrames} and in Appendix \S~\ref{Strengths}.} Thomason \citeyearpar{Thomason1975} showed that Kripke frames correspond to BAOs that are \textit{complete} ($\mathcal{C}$), \textit{atomic} ($\mathcal{A}$), and \textit{completely additive} ($\mathcal{V}$).\footnote{The notation `$\mathcal{C}$', `$\mathcal{A}$', `$\mathcal{V}$', and `$\mathcal{T}$' (below) is from \citealt{Litak2005,Litak2005b,Litak2008}.
 See \S~\ref{DualityTheory} for the definitions of these classes of BAOs.} Semantically: any Kripke frame can be turned into a modally equivalent $\mathcal{CAV}$-BAO, and vice versa.
 Categorically: the category of Kripke frames with p-morphisms is dually equivalent to the category of $\mathcal{CAV}$-BAOs with complete BAO-homomorphisms.
 More general types of frames have been proposed that correspond to $\mathcal{CA}$-BAOs, viz. normal neighborhood frames as in \citealt{Dosen1989}, and $\mathcal{AV}$-BAOs, viz. discrete general frames as in \citealt{tenCate2007}.